Anirudh21-hub/NEWS-SUMMARIZER/README.md

-# News Article Summarizer (Local UI)
+# News Article Summarizer

+This project demonstrates a news article summarizer that can be run either as a local web application with a UI or deployed as a Google Cloud Function.

+## Project Overview

+### Local UI Version

-This project provides a local web application that summarizes news articles from a given URL.
+This version provides a local web application that summarizes news articles from a given URL.
 It uses Flask for the web interface, `newspaper3k` for article content extraction, and NLTK for a basic extractive text summarization.
+It also includes in-memory caching for repeated requests.

+### Google Cloud Function Version

+This version deploys a serverless function on Google Cloud Platform that takes a news article URL as input and returns a summarized version.
+It leverages Google Cloud's Vertex AI for NLP summarization and can optionally use Google Cloud Memorystore for Redis for caching.

 ## Features

--   Accepts a news article URL via a web UI.
+-   Accepts a news article URL as input.
 -   Fetches the article content using `newspaper3k`.
--   Summarizes the article using a simple NLTK-based extractive summarization technique.
+-   Summarizes the article using either a local NLTK-based extractive summarizer (Local UI) or Google Cloud's Vertex AI (Cloud Function).
--   Provides an in-memory cache for repeated article fetches and summarizations to improve performance.
+-   Includes caching for repeated article fetches and summarizations (in-memory for Local UI, optional Redis for Cloud Function).
--   Returns a short summary in the web interface.
+-   Provides either a minimal web UI (Local) or responds to a POST request (Cloud Function).

-## Setup and Installation
+## Local UI: Setup and Installation

-Follow these steps to set up and run the application locally.
+Follow these steps to set up and run the local web application.

 1.  **Navigate to the project directory**